 He married his high school sweetheart, Joyce, on Aug.
 23, 1969.
 Together, they were blessed with two children, Cade and Kree.
 Over the years, the couple became grandparents to eight grandchildren.

-Robinson served in the United States military and the North Dakota Army National Guard for over 33 years.
+Robinson served in the United States military and the North Dakota Army National Guard for more than 33 years.
 He enlisted in the Navy in 1970 and later transferred to the Army Reserve.
 He was commissioned as an officer in 1973.
 In 1979, he transferred to the North Dakota Army National Guard, where he served until Aug.
 31, 2003, retiring at the rank of colonel.
 He attended the United States Army War College in 1995-96.
 His senior commands were commander, Engineer Brigade, 34th Infantry Division, Bismarck, and commander 164th Regimental Training Institute, Devils Lake.
 His highest federal award is the U.S. Army Legion of Merit.
 He also received from the U.S. Army Engineer Regiment the Silver Order of the de Fleury Medal.
-In 2009 and 2011, he was appointed the rank of brigadier general by the governor of North Dakota to act as a “State Flood Recovery Coordinator.”
+In 2009 and 2011, he was appointed the rank of brigadier general by the governor of North Dakota to act as the state flood recovery coordinator.
 His military career was one of the highlights of his life.

-In the fall of 1970, he went to work for the ND REC Magazine as advertising manager.
-In 1981, he acquired part ownership of the Farm and Ranch Guide.
+Fall 1970, he went to work for the ND REC Magazine as advertising manager.
+In 1981, he acquired part ownership of the Farm & Ranch Guide.
 Robinson was instrumental in creating a much loved rural paper that had a huge focus on the livestock industry.
-He served as livestock field directory for the Farm and Ranch Guide and for the past several years, was also the director of livestock services for Lee AgriMedia, a staple of agriculture publications in the Upper Midwest.
+He served as livestock field directory for the Farm and Ranch Guide and, for the past several years, was also the director of livestock services for Lee AgriMedia, a staple of agriculture publications in the Upper Midwest.
 Always a friendly, smiling face that could be found at many sales, Robinson had a special relationship with cattle producers from North Dakota and the surrounding states.
 He felt close to each and every one of his accounts.